redbubble/pairing-exercises/fullstack/README.md

 ## Context

-This repository offers you the choice between four languages (Go, Javascript, Python, or Ruby).
+This repository offers you the choice between three languages (Go, Javascript, or Ruby).
 Please select the option you are most comfortable with during the pairing session with our engineers.

 Each language has its own incomplete implementation of a